CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 9. The diagnostics server is now installed and running on your device.
 10. Once connected see  https://phoenix-documentation.readthedocs.io/en/latest/ch13_MC.html?highlight=frc%20lock#confirm-frc-unlock
 to confirm the device you are using are not frc locked.

-# Talons not enabling
-If your talons do not appear to enable when operating with the gamepad plugged directly into the Pi, it's possible that they are FRC locked.
-Follow the instructions below to clear FRC lock without Phoenix Tuner.
-1. Remove power from each talon.
-2. With the talon you'd like to clear unpowered hold the B/C cal button and apply power.
-3. Once the talon leds flash green you can release the B/C cal button.
-4. The talon is no longer FRC locked.

 # Running Socket Can Example: